nick-aschenbach/nick-aschenbach.github.io/source/_posts/2014-10-09-time-lapse-at-8600-feet.markdown

 date: 2014-10-09 08:47:58 -0600
 comments: true
 categories: terrain
+description: Creating timelapse videos using a ruby gem to capture images and FFMPEG to turn them into a video
+keywords: timelapse photography terrain avcapture ffmpeg mp4
 ---

 While on vacation near [Devil's Thumb Ranch](https://www.google.com/maps/place/Devils+Thumb+Ranch+Resort+%26+Spa/@39.9662913,-105.7840392,17z/data=!3m1!4b1!4m2!3m1!1s0x876a334c90923d2f:0xa2ca7e1ac5aa7ad9) I decided to try some time lapse photography.
 I wrote a bash script that took pictures on a laptop a few years ago.
 I ran this script using cron, but was looking for something with finer grained control.
 I found a [Tenderlovemaking post](http://tenderlovemaking.com/2014/03/26/webcam-photos-with-ruby.html) that shows how to take web cam photos using Ruby with the AVCapture framework.
 Note that this appears to only work on OSX.